pudly/schmopera-hugo/content/articles/american-baroque-opera-cos-first-staged-opera-a-winner-in-alcina.md

 ---
-title: American Baroque Opera Co.'s first staged opera a winner in Alcina
+title: "American Baroque Opera Co.&#039;s first staged opera a winner in Alcina"
 ---

 This past weekend, the [American Baroque Opera Company](/scene/people/american-baroque-opera-co/) had its first staged operatic performance, for which its previous season concerts were a very pleasing sampler.
 In presenting George Frideric Handel's *Alcina* this past weekend, they demonstrated a fresh, uncluttered approach to Baroque opera that I have long awaited in this part of the country, one which trusts that all the disparate elements in the production will combine together to form a cohesive whole.